 The phase noise of an oscillator refers to the frequency domain represented by quick and short fluctuations that occur at random in the phase of a waveform.
 These fluctuations are a result of time variations that occur during the period in which the signal is processed.

-- Designing the crystal resonator to produce low phase noise through a combination of voltage control, buffer elements and stable frequency setting.
+- Designing the crystal resonator to produce low phase noise through a combination of voltage control, buffer elements, and stable frequency setting.

-- Extensive in-house testing of the oscillator to ensure that the device conforms to the highest standards of excellence in its performance.
+- Extensive in-house testing of the oscillator to ensure the device conforms to the highest standards of excellence in its performance.